Kanakjr/SalesCompanionAgent/PLAN.md

 relevant question > detect the intent and other details
 5. If customer details is required use SQL agent get details
 6. If RAG is required run the RAG_agent
-7. If generation is required use the generate_agent
+7. If generation is required use the
+8. Print inter steps and results to UI